gravityrail/fitpress/readme.txt

 == Credits ==

-This plugin is a thin wrapper around other people's work:
+This plugin was originally a thin wrapper around other people's work, but has now evolved significantly.
+Nevertheless, credit where credit is due to these awesome projects:

 * [FitbitPHP](https://github.com/heyitspavel/fitbitphp) by *heyitspavel*
 * [PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) by [David Desberg](https://daviddesberg.com/)